rhodyprog4ds/BrownFall23/syllabus/achmd.md

 - [ ] explain importance of held out test and validation data
 - [ ] describe why cross vaidation is important
 - [ ] idenitfy appropriate metrics for different types of modeling tasks
-- [ ] use multiple metriccs together to create a more complete description of a model's performance
+- [ ] use multiple metrics together to create a more complete description of a model's performance

 #### **classification-level1**